jacobzhang22/efficient-inference-system/README.md

 ## Running The Artifact

-From the repository root, activate your environment, then run:
+From the repository root, activate your environment and run:

 ```bash
 # Example from the original EC2 setup